 Here are the 7 most popular Nigerian dishes, some of them are pretty easy to replicate, and the rest would require a little more effort.

 The first on my list would be the all too popular jollof rice.
 There are just too many jollof rice recipes out there but I think this takes the cake.
-They basically take the same process; the difference could be simply the addition of vegetables/fruits, the use of chicken instead of fish, choice of spice, etc. Jollof rice can be fixed during the rush hour, in less than 60 minutes, I have done that a couple of times.
-If you have most of the required ingredients stashed away in the freezer, you can do it too.
+They basically take the same process; the difference could be simply the addition of vegetables/fruits, the use of chicken instead of fish, choice of spice, etc. Jollof rice can be fixed during the rush hour, in less than 60 minutes, I have done that severally.
+If you have the required ingredients stashed away in the freezer, you can do it too.

 There is nothing really special with this, slice some carrot, green pepper, red pepper, green beans and add them just three minutes before you turn off the heat.